tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 2.md

 ---
-title: "NextJS - Episode 2"
+title: "NextJS - Lesson 2"
 ---
-### NextJS - Episode 2: Routing
+### NextJS - Lesson 2: Routing
 Github Repository: 📂 https://github.com/The-Boring-Team/nextjs-movies

-To view the slides, click [here](https://www.canva.com/design/DAE2VzDbvkA/SW6FydXgCXEr2ad7EFV7FQ/view?utm_content=DAE2VzDbvkA&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink).

 #### Introduction
 Hi everyone and welcome to the second episode in this series.
 In this one, we're going to create a new page in the existing project and implement routing back and forth between the main page and the new page.